flipkart-incubator/proteus/README.md

 ## How it works

-Instead of writing layouts in `XML`, in **proteus** layouts are defined in `JSON`, which can be used to inflate native and android UI at runtime.
+Instead of writing layouts in `XML`, in **proteus** layouts are defined in `JSON`, which can be used to inflate native android UI at runtime.
 The `JSON` layouts can be hosted anywhere (on the device, on servers, etc.).

 Forget the boilerplate code to `findViewById`, cast it to a `TextView`, and then `setText()`. **Proteus** has built-in [runtime data bindings](https://github.com/flipkart-incubator/proteus/wiki/Data-Bindings) and formatters.
-Use data bindings within the `JSON` layouts itseld.
+Use data bindings within the `JSON` layouts itself.
 You can even plugin in your custom views and attributes.

 ```javascript
 {